CODE OF CONDUCT FOR MEMBERS, VISITORS, GUESTS, HIRERS AND EMPLOYEES

 Remember, even when you are on a personal account, your social media activity could be seen by anyone so you should treat every interaction on social media as if you are dealing with a potential stakeholder.
 While we value member privacy and a diversity of perspectives across our club, the club has zero tolerance for racism, bigotry, misogyny, express or implied threats of harassment or physical harm, or hate speech.
 “Hate speech” includes any speech – or endorsement or promotion of speech – that is derogatory toward a group of people based on a protected classification.
 This can include race, ethnicity, nationality, religion, sexuality, caste, gender or disability.
 For example, speech that dehumanizes, ridicules, or condones or promotes violence against a protected class of people is hate speech.

 As a rule, you should never post personal information about someone else on social media without their permission.
 Nor should you share the content of or comments made within a private chat group from one channel to another public forum or media (including directly to another person) without prior permission by the originator of the comment or creative – especially if this could cause damage to that person or other persons, to their reputations and relationships, or damage to Manchester Village Spartans RUFC.
-If you have seen a comment or post within a public forum or private Spartans-branded chat group, that has either caused you or you think is liable to cause offence or harm to another, please contact email@example.com or a club Director.
+If you have seen a comment or post within a public forum or private Spartans-branded chat group, that has either caused you or you think is liable to cause offence or harm to another, please contact email@example.com or a member of the Spartans’ Executive Committee or the club’s Data Officer.

 When you talk about Manchester Village Spartans RUFC on social media, ideally you should disclose that you are a member of the club.
 This can be done simply by including the hashtag #ILBAS (I love being a Spartan).
 However, note, only particular, authorized members may speak on behalf of Manchester Village Spartans RUFC and issue official club responses.
 Don’t post comments in heated discussion threads that imply that the comment you have made, or action you have taken, is representative of the club or it’s position.
 (Steer clear of ‘issue’ arguments or reacting to a ‘political’ position using the club accounts).